 The DDC114 is reset asynchronously by taking the RESET input low, as shown in Figure 9.
-The release of reset (RESET taken high) should occur within 10ns of a rising edge of CLK to insure a proper release.
-Make sure the release pulse is at least 50μs wide.
+Make sure the reset pulse is at least 50μs wide.
 After resetting the DDC114, wait at least four conversions before using the data.
-If not using the reset function, tie the RESET pin directly to DVDD.
+It is very important to make sure the RESET is glitch free to avoid unintended resets.
+The RESET pin is used during power-up; see the Power-Up Sequence section for more details.